-Amelia is 4 years old and is a little social butterfly.
+Amelia is 5 years old and is a little social butterfly.
 She is a very outgoing and communicative little girl.
 She loves meeting people and she lights up a room wherever she goes.
 We find people are just drawn to her and the positive effect she has on them is an absolute joy to watch.
 A cuddle from Amelia has and can transform someone’s mood.
 She is gorgeous, cheeky, hilarious, clever and just an amazing little girl, who sends out such a positive perception of Down syndrome every single day.

 Amelia loves to spend time with family and friends and usually ends up being centre of attention as she is a little performer.
 She loves going out, reading books, singing and signing songs and dancing.

 Amelia has taught us so much in her short life.
 She spreads love and joy wherever she goes and asks for very little in return.
 She accepts everyone for who they are and holds no prejudices.
-Amelia May changes attitudes every single day just by being her ❤
+Amelia May changes attitudes every single day just by being her.

 You can follow Amelia on her Social Media by using the following links: